Code-Institute-Submissions/PortfolioUCD/README.md

 I/o tests

 All pages will format to the device which the site is being presented on.
+Reponsive design
+(i) Try to shirnk the browser window to verify the page responds to fit within a page (ii) Try to view the webpage on diffrent devices to verify it the webpage can be viewed and presentable pm diffrent devices

 Navbar

-1.(i) When highlighting over an icon the emblem shall change colour
+1.(i)  Try to highlight the icons on the emblem to verify to the user where the user wants to navigate to

-(ii) When clicking on an icon the site will move over to the next webpage
+(ii) Try to click on the icons to verify that when clicking on the icon the icon changes to blue to show the icon has been clicked.

-(iii) When clicking an icon, it would quickly highlight blue to indicate the user has clicked on the webpage

-Header
+(iii) Try to click on an icon to to verify that the navbar will take the user to thwe page requested.

 Footer

-(I) When highlighting the social media links the page will icons will highlight in blue.

-(ii)Footer will always be displayed on all pages

-(III)
+(i)The footer remains at the bottom of the page at all times (ii) Try to highlight over the social media icons at the bottom right of the page to verify that the icons are Reponsive (iii)Try to click on the icons to be redirected to the pages the icons indicate to verify that the icons open a new tab instead of replacing the current page.

 Project page

-(I) Project images shall always be displayed

-(ii) Project links shall open a new page
+ (i) Try to shirnk the browser to verify if the image does not overlap the text.

+(ii)  Try to click on the link to to verify the link will take to a new tab to display a project.

-Contact page
+Contact form

-(I)When the form is empty validation shall appear in the name field
+(I)  Try to click the button with no text in the field to show the validation in the name field.

-(ii)When the form is empty/ invalid email address the form should have validation to display

-(iii)
+(ii)  Try to enter a invalid email then click the buttonto verify the form will let the user know that the field needs a @ to verify the email.

+(iii) Try to leave the message box empty and click the button to verify a message is required for when clicking the button

-(iv) When a user presses the make a request a modal shall appear to declare that the form has sent the message
+(iv)  Try to have the form to have valid information and click the button to verify a modal will appear to show to user that the meesage has been sent *FAILED TEST*